j10wy/restaurant-reviews/README.md

 ## Project 1 Feedback todo:

-The restaurant's name in restaurant.html has a semantic mistake because it has h1 and the website's title that has a higher semantic importance also has h1.
-Therefore, the restaurant's name in restaurant.html needs to have a heading tag that has lower importance like h2.
+No service worker is being registered.
 When available in the browser, the site uses a service worker to cache responses to requests for site assets.
 Visited pages are rendered when there is no network access.

-No service worker is being registered.